 The Animal Welfare Act 2006

 Any tenant who chooses to keep a pet takes full responsibility for its care, welfare and behaviour.
-There are laws in place to make sure that if you keep a pet you care for it properly, such as ensuring it has a suitable place to live, is given the right food to eat and is protected from pain, suffering, injury and disease.
+There are laws in place to make sure that you care for it properly.
+This includes making sure it has a suitable place to live, is given the right food to eat and is protected from pain, suffering, injury and disease.
 Read more at www.defra.gov.uk.

-Irresponsible pet owners will not be allowed to keep pets in their Hastoe home, and will lose any right or permission they may have had in the past.
+Irresponsible pet owners will not be allowed to keep pets in their Hastoe home.
+They will lose any right or permission they may have had in the past.

 Any tenant neglecting or abusing their pet will be reported to the RSPCA.